GeyserMC/GeyserWebsite/wiki/geyser/custom-entities.md

 }
 ```

+This example replaces all spawned zombies with our custom entity, which we registered in `onDefineEntities`.

+:::info
-Optionally, a consumer for the resulting `GeyserEntity` can be provided to set initial entity data values before the entity is spawned:
+The `ServerSpawnEntityEvent` fires before the entity is spawned (since it could be canceled).
+You can provide a consumer for the resulting `GeyserEntity` to set initial entity data values before the entity is spawned on the client:

 ```java
 private static final Identifier ZOMBIE = Identifier.of("minecraft:zombie");